arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

   let data_type = @input(`data_type_refer`)
   if(data_type[0]) {
     send.liascript(`
-### Omics Data
+## Omics Data

 For Omics data, protocols are the metadata that document the processes, tools and standards used to generate sequencing data.
 Protocols are important to complete, as the information will be needed for future analysis, pipelines or workflows with the data.

 Arcus documents the protocol information in structured [yaml](https://yaml.org/spec/1.2.2/) files.
 The YAML structure and information captured depends on the sequencing method (such as High-Throughput sequencing, Microarray or Metabolics) and the file type (like FASTQ, CRAM, VCF, etc.).
 High-Throughput sequencing data includes whole genome sequencing, whole exome sequencing and RNA-seq data.
 Microarrays include SNP data.
 A new yaml file should be created whenever the process, tools or standards are different for a set of files.
 The protocol yaml is linked to the files in the file_manifest.csv file.
 Below are descriptions of the information requested in the protocols, a template for all of these is downloadable in a public GitHub repository, [arcus/omics-protocols](https://github.research.chop.edu/arcus/omics-protocols).

-Below is further description about the metadata elements in a sample fastq protocol:

-- **sequencing\_type**: Type of sequencing that was performed.
-You should use the term from the vocabulary list.
-Common types: WGS, WES, RNA-Seq

-- **platform\_name**: Platform that was used to perform the sequencing.
-You should use the term from the vocabulary list.
-Common platforms: Illumina, Solid, Roche, Ion Torrent

-- **instrument\_model**: Specific sequencing machine used to produce the sequence file.
-For a list of illumina platforms, see this link.
-You should use the term from the vocabulary list.

-- **platform\_unit**: The platform unit string holds three types of information, the FLOWCELL_BARCODE.LANE.SAMPLE_BARCODE.
-The FLOWCELL_BARCODE refers to the unique identifier for a particular flow cell.
-The LANE indicates the lane of the flow cell and the SAMPLE_BARCODE is a sample/library-specific identifier.

-- **capture\_roi**: File name or file path in the repo for a file that gives specifications and details for the region of interest.

-- **capture\_kit**: Name of the library preparation kit used with the platform for sequencing the sample.
-It is important that the name of the kit is standardized and consistent, you should copy the name EXACTLY as it was recorded by the sequencing vendor.
-Capture kit titles that have been used by previous contributuions are recorded in the the vocabulary list, please use the title listed there when possible.

-- **process\_description**: Further detail about the library or process used when sequencing the files that is not captured by other metadata terms.

-- **read\_group\_id**: A tag that identifies which read group each read belongs to.
-A read group is a set of reads generated from a single run of a sequencing instrument, and should be unique for each group.

-- **aligned**: Fill in: true or false.

-- **genome\_build**: If the file is aligned, record the genome build the sequence is aligned to.
-You should use the term from the vocabulary list.
-Commonly used genome_build terms: HG19 human reference genome, HG38 human reference genome

-- **sequencing_center**: Name of the sequencing center or vendor that did the sequencing of the samples.
-You should use the term from the vocabulary list.
-Commonly used sequencing centers: Children's Hospital of Philadelphia (CHOP) Division of Genomic Diagnostics (DGD), Children's Hospital of Philadelphia (CHOP) High Throughput Sequencing (HTS) Center, Children's Hospital of Philadelphia (CHOP) Center for Applied Genomics (CAG), Broad Institute

-- **run_date**: Date the sequence was performed on.

-- **targeted\_depth**: Total amount of sequence data produced by the instrument (pre-alignment), divided by the reference genome size.
-It should have been provided by the vendor.

-- **stranded**: ONLY RELEVANT FOR RNA-seq DATA.
-Whether the strand specificity of origin for each transcript was retained.
-Fill in: true or false.

-- **strand\_name**: ONLY RELEVANT FOR RNA-seq DATA, and only filled in if above is true.
-Strand information or kit used.
-You should use the term from the vocabulary list.

-- **creator**: Name and job title of the creator of the protocol.

-- **info\_provider**: Name and job title for the person that provided the information.
-May be the same as the creator.

-##### Sample Protocol for a RNA-seq Sequencing Run
+This repository also describes the metadata collected, and provides resources for finding the information needed.

     `)
   } else send.clear()